Understanding the Role of Etching and Marking Fluids

 Marking & Etching | Wednesday, 31 January 2018

-The electrolyte fluid usually is a water-based solution.
+The electrolyte marking fluid usually is a water-based solution.
 It contains soluble substances that when dissolved give positive and negative ions, called cations and anions respectively.
-These substances include acids, base and salts.
+These substances include acids, base, and salts.
 The amount of electrolytes in the solution determines its strength and ability to conduct electricity.

-This is the purpose of using the electrolyte fluid—to assist in the flow of the (low-voltage) electric charge from the electrode head of the etching or marking machine.
+The purpose of using the electrolyte fluid is to assist in the flow of the (low-voltage) electric charge from the electrode head of the etching or marking machine.

-The abundance of ions in the electrolyte solution are attracted to the electrons from the electrode head.
-In other words, apply the electrolyte fluid on the cleaned metal surface, followed by stencil of the image you want on the metal.
-Then, using the electrode head of the etching/marking machine, follow the image design.
-The electrical charge caused by the reaction of the electrode head and electrolyte fluid creates the permanent image or etching on the object.
+The abundance of ions in the electrolyte solution is attracted to the electrons from the electrode head.
+In other words, apply the electrolyte fluid on the cleaned metal surface, followed by a stencil of the image/ logo you want on the metal.
+Then, using the electrode head of the marking machine, follow the image design.
+The electrical charge caused by the reaction of the electrode head and electrolyte fluid creates a permanent image or etching on the object.

 There is another fluid used in the etching/marking process once the image is on the metal.
-It may be tempting to wipe the mark/etching with a clean rag and perhaps a cleaner thinking that is enough.
+It may be tempting to wipe the mark with a clean rag and perhaps a cleaner thinking that is enough.
 Do not do this.
-Marking and etching of metal parts may solve a problem of tracking or identifying parts.
+Marking and etching of metal parts may solve the problem of tracking or identifying parts.
 Unfortunately, improper cleaning after the process can lead to another problem—corrosion.

 The process of etching and marking creates a change to the surface of a metal.
 Marking places an imprint on the metal’s surface while etching actually penetrates and removes surface material.
 Both actions cause a change in the metal.

 The process of imprinting a dark image on the metal’s surface or removing the surface layer by etching leaves behind contaminants.
 Some contaminants are visible while others are not.